$L_{\infty}$-Kuranishi spaces and the moduli space of pseudoholomorphic disks: Abstract

 \section{Abstract}

-We introduce $L_{\infty}$-Kuranishi spaces by associating, to each chart, $L_{\infty}[1]$-algebras defined on open neighborhoods of the zero points of the Kuranishi section.
-We show that these objects collectively form a category, which naturally embeds the category of smooth manifolds.
-Certain notions in \cite{FOOO1} are modified to achieve desired categorical structures; for instance, the tangent bundle condition is interpreted as a quasi-isomorphism condition for the $L_{\infty}$-structures.
-In this process, the originally strict and rigid cocycle condition for coordinate changes is replaced by more flexible homotopy-theoretic compatibilities.
-To this end, a model of higher homotopy theory for $L_{\infty}[1]$-morphisms is proposed.
-Moreover, the moduli space of pseudoholomorphic disks with Lagrangian boundary condition is shown to serve as an example of $L_{\infty}$-Kuranishi spaces, provided that a Whitney stratification with a compatible system of tubular neighborhoods exists on each chart.
-Finally, the forgetful and evaluation maps for the moduli space are lifted to morphisms between $L_{\infty}$-Kuranishi spaces.
+We show that the moduli space of pseudoholomorphic disks is an example of the $L_{\infty}$-Kuranishi spaces introduced in \cite{Kim1}, provided that a condition for the existence of a stratification with a system of tubular neighborhoods holds on each chart.
+With respect to this structure, the forgetful and evaluation maps for the moduli space lift to morphisms between $L_{\infty}$-Kuranishi spaces.